garranplum/slate-ai-public/public/markdown/doc/help.md

 - You can save the conversation as a JSON file using the **JS** button in the top navigation bar.
 - You can load and continue the conversation with the **Load** button on the nav bar.
 - You can export the conversation to Markdown using the **MD** button in the nav bar.
-- The chat tab's UI appearance was created earlier and is one generation behind the images tab, but functions identically.

 ## Image Conversations & Storyboards
 On the **Images** tab, you can create a storyboard of related images under a single master prompt.